https://www.chefspencil.com

 • Make sure you scald the poppyseeds several times to remove their bitterness.

-• Spread evenly on the rolls.
+• Spread evenly on the dough pieces before rolling up and baking.

 Tried this recipe?Let us know how it was!